-Lymphatic vessels for every joint follow the lymph drainage of the surrounding tissue.
-Some joints house lymph nodes, like the popliteal lymph nodes in the popliteal fossa of the knee.
+Lymphatic vessels for every joint follow the lymph drainage of the surrounding tissue—some joints house lymph nodes, like the popliteal lymph nodes in the popliteal fossa of the knee.

 Muscles are most critical in providing additional support for synovial joints.
-The muscles and their tendons which cross a joint resist the forces acting on that joint, behaving as a dynamic "ligament."
-Muscle strength is therefore essential to the stability of synovial joints, especially during high-stress activity as well as for joints with weaker ligaments, for example, the glenohumeral.
+The muscles and their tendons, which cross a joint resist the forces acting on that joint, behaving as a dynamic "ligament."
+Muscle strength is, therefore, essential to the stability of synovial joints, especially during high-stress activity, as well as for joints with weaker ligaments, for example, the glenohumeral.

 Different pathology is associated with different joint types.
 Below is a review of the most common injuries that plague each histological class.

-Sutures, the immobile fibrous joints that bind the bony plates of the cranium, can fuse too early in development, a condition termed craniosynostosis.
+Sutures, the immobile fibrous joints that bind the bony plates of the skull, can fuse too early in development, a condition termed craniosynostosis.
 The plates of a newborn’s skull are not fused to permit space for the brain to grow in all planes; therefore, early fusion (synostosis) alters the shape of the head.
 For example, if the sagittal suture synostoses, the head will not develop width and will instead grow long and narrow (scaphocephaly).
 In addition to altered head shape, some children may experience symptoms that are secondary to high pressure on the brain due to more confined skull space.
 These include headaches, developmental delays, or problems with eyesight.

 A syndesmosis joint, the slightly mobile fibrous joint that connects long bones with an interosseous membrane, can be sprained.
-For example, in the leg, excessive external rotation can push the fibula away from the tibia causing injury to the distal tibiofibular syndesmosis; this is termed a “high ankle sprain.”
+For example, in the leg, excessive external rotation can push the fibula away from the tibia, causing injury to the distal tibiofibular syndesmosis; this is termed a “high ankle sprain.”

 Epiphyseal plates, an example of temporary synchondroses, are vulnerable to damage when there is an injury to the associated growing long bone.
 Such damage to the cartilage would stop bone lengthening and stunt bone growth.

-Gout is another form of arthritis caused by deposition of uric acid crystals within a joint.
+Gout is another form of arthritis caused by the deposition of uric acid crystals within a joint.
 Uric acid causes gout when there is an excessive amount in the body; this is either due to over-production or improper excretion by the kidneys.
 The most commonly affected joint is the metatarsophalangeal (MTP) joint of the big toe.
 Patients often present with excruciating pain and swelling.